samanthamoss87/Project-1/README.md

 ## Wireframes
 - [Link to Wireframes](https://www.figma.com/file/OR9ALOmeSW29mY6VmIh4jx/Webpage-frontcover?type=design&node-id=0%3A1&mode=design&t=VkHTziaTuZjlnrDv-1)
     - This is the initial design I created.
-I was going to implement a Management page in this project, but as i wanted it to sit in the About us section as an accordance which I know is a JavaScript element so I decided to wait for project 2 to implement.
+I was going to implement a Management page in this project, but as i wanted it to sit in the About us section as an accordance which I know is a JavaScript element, so I decided to wait for project 2 to implement.
     - I tried numerous fonts and design lay out inside Figma until I found the look and design I liked.

 ## Programs Used